 But once you have your search toned down, you can only save your search within the app, but the app does not allow you to export your prospecting list as CVS or XLS.

-In fact, the only native app that not only allows you to save searches but also exports your prospecting list is LinkedIn Recruiter.
+The only native app that not only allows you to save searches but also exports your prospecting list is LinkedIn Recruiter.
 You can export 200 profiles per month (per seat) as PDF or 5000 profiles per month as CSV.

 However, there are ways to get around this issue when using your Sales Navigator account.